steverusso/bigtech.fail/website/content/events/facebook-removes-andrew-schulz-epstein-video/index.md

  - [ 'twitter.com/FDRLST/status/1285309477789605890 (archived)', 'http://archive.is/Fu3rJ' ]
  - [ 'twitter.com/emilyjashinsky/status/1285311029619105793 (archived)', 'http://archive.vn/9uQsV' ]
  - [ 'twitter.com/andrewschulz/status/1285405179727183878 (archived)', 'http://archive.is/E5pR5' ]
+ - [ 'twitter.com/andrewschulz/status/1286152080965722112 (archived)', 'http://archive.is/IYFV8' ]
  - [ 'Reclaim The Net "Facebook removes video that roasts Jeffrey Epstein and Ghislaine Maxwell" by Cindy Harper (21 Jul 2020)', 'http://archive.is/r4CYi' ]
 ---

-Facebook removed a video by comedian Andrew Schulz titled **"Ghislaine & Epstein...
-How DEEP Their Pedo Connections Go | Andrew Schulz"** because it violated the platform's policies against "Bullying and Harassment."
+Facebook and Instagram removed a video by comedian Andrew Schulz titled **"Ghislaine & Epstein...
+How DEEP Their Pedo Connections Go | Andrew Schulz."** Instagram did so without warning or explanation; Facebook claimed that it violated the platform's policies against "Bullying and Harassment."

 The people he potentially "harassed", in order of appearance, are: Ghislaine Maxwell, Jeffrey Epstein, Kevin Spacey, Bill Clinton, Donald Trump, Prince Andrew, Les Wexner, Bill Gates, and Alan Dershowitz.
 He "bullied" this group of elites by simply pointing out their blatant connections to one another.

 Towards the end of the video, [Schulz questions](https://youtu.be/hBaObOJ2Jbg?t=290) why all of this information is still being dismissed as baseless: